 Your overall grade will be determined as follows (approximate):

 We will have 3 programming assignments (with phases) and 8 written homework assignments.
 If you find an error in our grading, please bring it to our attention within one week of that item being returned.

 Re-grade PolicyIf you have a question about an assignment or exam that was returned to you, please don't hesitate to ask a TA or the instructor about it during their office hours.
 Learning from our mistakes is often one of the most memorable ways of learning!

 If after discussing your question with a TA or the instructor you feel that your work was misunderstood or otherwise should be looked at again to see if an appropriate grade was given we ask that you submit a written re-grade request as follows:

-The reason why "so few" points are allocated towards program correctness and error-free compilation is because students who have gotten past 143 are smart enough to know how to get their code to compile and run against the general input (although testing "boundary conditions" is a skill which students should aim for), so program correctness and error-free compilation is neither a fair nor discriminating measurement of project quality.
+The reason why "so few" points are allocated towards program correctness and error-free compilation is because students who have gotten past 143 are smart enough to know how to get their code to compile and run against the general input (although testing "boundary conditions" is a skill which you should aim for), so program correctness and error-free compilation is neither a fair nor discriminating measurement of project quality.

-Putting weight on the design and writeup aspects for projects is also useful because it doesn't penalize students who "have the right idea" but couldn't get their code to compile because of a last-minute code change.
+Putting weight on the design and writeup aspects for projects is also useful because it doesn't unfairly penalize students who "have the right idea" but couldn't get their code to compile because of a last-minute code change.

 Computer Science & Engineering|

 (206) 543-1695 voice, (206) 543-2969 FAX